titecher/GraphAlgorithm/README.md

 # Description
 Data of the relation is usually described as a pair of components.
-This type of data whose relation between the components is nature is categorized into network(graph).
+This type of data is categorized into network(graph).
 To analyze the network data, we need some tricky algorithms to obtain feature values.
 This repo provides you scripts for basic calculation tools of Network Analysis.